Update: November 1, 2023

-ETIAS REQUIREMENTS START IN November 2023
+ETIAS REQUIREMENTS START IN mid-2025

 Originally the ETIAS system was planned to start January 1, 2021.
 It has been delayed until November 2023.
+Now once again delayed.

 The ETIAS system is similar to the U.S. “Electronic System for Travel Authorization” (ESTA) which the U.S. uses to screen European and other nationals who enter the U.S. through the visa-waiver program.
 Like the U.S. ESTA program, the European ETIAS is an automated system to identify security risks posed by citizens in visa-waiver countries.
 Neither ESTA nor ETIAS are visas.